How to Prepare for Your Mediation Session

 We pride ourselves on our rigorous, data-driven, transparent divorce mediation process.
 Years of experience have proven that our process, when led by an experienced attorney-mediator, provides fair and reasonable results for our clients.

 As with most things in life, preparation is the key to success in divorce mediation.
 Our attorney-mediators will, of course, extensively prepare for your case and come to your session with a clear plan of action.

 But there are some things you can do before your session to ensure it will be as productive as possible.

-If you have questions about our proven uncontested divorce process, please call Split Simple today at (855) 665-9920 for a free consultation.
+If you have questions for our divorce attorney-mediators located in Denver, or for questions about our Chicago divorce mediation process, please call Split Simple today at (855) 665-9920 for a free consultation.

 What to Keep in Mind During Your Divorce Mediation